Experiment

 =>Reducing required storage space

-=>Preventing the need to restructure existing tables to accommodate new data.
+=>Preventing the need to restructure existing tables to

-=>Increased speed and flexibility of queries, sorts, and summaries.
+=>Increased speed and flexibility of queries, sorts, and

 Following are the three normal forms :-